IIIF/api/source/auth/2.0/probe.md

 #### 2.2.5.
 External Access Service Pattern
 {: #external-interaction-pattern}

 For the External interaction pattern, the user is assumed to have already acquired the __authorizing aspect__ that the token service and content resources are expecting.
 This may be a cookie acquired "out-of-band" in a separate interaction, such as a normal login outside the scope of this specification.
-This pattern is also suitable for authorisation that is based on non-cookie aspects of the request, such as a user's IP address.
+This pattern is also suitable for authorization that is based on non-cookie aspects of the request, such as a user's IP address.
 If the user lacks the expected __authorizing aspect__ (is missing the cookie, or the wrong IP address) the user will receive the failure messages.
 The interaction has the following steps:

 * There is no user interaction before opening the __access token__ service URI, and therefore any of the `label`, `header`, `description` and `confirmLabel` properties are ignored if present.
 * There is no access service.
 Any URI specified in the `id` property _MUST_ be ignored.